cropmosaiks/Featurization/README.md

 ## Constraints

 - MPC Hub persistent storagee
-  - Limited to 15 gb (with access to large temporary storage - ~200 GB within a single session)
+  - Limited to 15 gigbytes (with access to large temporary storage - ~200 gigbytes within a single session)
   - Exceeding storage limits can cause your environment to not load on the next session
   - Download output files and delete from the hub regularly
 - MPC compute power